Pole vaulters to make big screen debut at Duesseldorf drive-in cinema

 REUTERS: Fans starved of live athletics action could consider bringing popcorn to an event in Duesseldorf next month with top pole vaulters set to compete at a drive-in cinema.

-They will also have the option of watching it live on big screens and organisers will ensure that all health protocols are adhered to, European Athletics said in a statement https://www.european-athletics.org/news/article=world-class-athletics-returns-dusseldorf-june/index.html.
+They will also have the option of watching it live on big screens and organisers will ensure that all health protocols are adhered to, European Athletics said in a statement.

 "I'm looking forward to the first showdown after the lockdown.
 The competitive atmosphere, the great atmosphere for which the Duesseldorf audience is known," Lita Baehre said.